What is good Positioning?

-There is no definite answer to the question What is good positioning?
-Whether or not the positioning is good, depends on the individual situation and need.
+There is no definite answer to the question of What is good positioning?
+Whether the positioning is good, depends on the individual situation and need.
 So, the question becomes what do you want to achieve with the positioning?

 This is because positioning can be used for many different purposes such as pressure or pain relief, to provide safety and comfort, and for examination or personal hygiene procedures.

 - Relieve of certain body parts or a more general support of the body

 - Relieving deformities